Chris Rock’s shocking response to Will Smith after his new apology

 The response Do not be late.
 A few hours after the publication of this video, Chris Rock takes the stage at the Fox Theater in Atlanta (United States) to continue his monologue tour.
 Although he did not address Will Smith directly, he did hint at him in the video posted just a few hours earlier on social media.

-According to the magazine People On his website, the humorist lamented that everyone is trying to be a victim when he has been the one who received the smack: “Everyone is trying to be a fucking victim.
-If everyone claims to be a victim, then no one will listen to the real victims.”.
+According to the magazine People On his website, the comedian lamented that everyone is trying to be a victim when he has been the one who received the smack: “Everyone is trying to be a fucking victim.
+If everyone claims to be a victim, then no one will listen to the real victims.”